-Chemical peels are facial skin rejuvenation procedures that treat superficial to moderate photoaging skin damage.
-Mild chemical peels can be applied to people in their 20s, to prevent effects of aging skin from becoming apparent too early in life.
+Chemical peels are facial skin rejuvenation procedures that can treat superficial to moderate photoaging skin damage.
+Mild chemical peels can be applied to people in their 20s, to help prevent effects of aging skin from becoming apparent too early in life.

 In a chemical peeling treatment, a chemical solution is applied to facial skin, causing the skin to blister and peel off over a period of days.
 As the treated skin blisters and peels, new skin forms to take its place.
 The new skin is usually smoother and less wrinkled than the old skin.